-In 2010, Wallace was named one of the “40 Under 40” award winners by Crain’s Detroit Business and also received Crain’s “Deal of the Year” award.
-He currently sits on the Presbyterian Villages of Michigan Foundation Board, the Corktown Economic Development Corporation and the Downtown Detroit Partnership Board of Directors.
-He is a member of the Detroit Athletic Club, the Princeton Club of Michigan, the Highline Network and the University of Michigan Club of Greater Detroit.
+In 2010, Wallace was named one of Crain’s Detroit Business “40 Under 40” and also received the Crain’s “Deal of the Year” award.
+He currently sits on the board for the Presbyterian Villages of Michigan Foundation, the Joe Louis Greenway Partnership, the Downtown Detroit Partnership and is part of the Highline Network Steering Committee.
+In 2021, Wallace was named an AIA Honorary Affiliate.

-In 2014, Wallace launched Wallace Detroit Guitars, which manufactures guitars using reclaimed wood from abandoned homes in Detroit.
+In 2014, Wallace launched Wallace Detroit Guitars, which manufactures guitars with reclaimed wood from abandoned buildings in Detroit.